 There are two ways to import a video file into Unity:

 Navigate to Assets > Import New Asset… to import a video file.

-Once imported, the newly created Video Clip can be selected in the Video Player component using either the Select VideoClip window (accessible by clicking the circle select button to the right of the Video Clip field) or by dragging and dropping the Video Clip Asset into the corresponding Video Player component field.
+After the video file is imported, you can select the newly created Video Clip in the Video Player component window using the Select VideoClip option by clicking the circle button to the right of the video clip, or by dragging and dropping the Video Clip Asset into the corresponding Video Player component field.

-The URL source option bypasses Asset management, meaning you must manually ensure that the source video can be found by Unity.
+The URL source option bypasses Asset management; therefore, you must manually ensure that Unity is able to locate the source video.
 For example, a web URL needs a web server to host the source video, while a normal file must be located somewhere where Unity can find it, indicated with scripting.
-However, this can be useful for situations where the content is not under Unity’s direct control, or if you want to avoid storing large video files locally.
+This helps in situations where the content isn’t under Unity’s direct control, or if you want to avoid storing large video files locally.

 Video Clips can also be read from Asset Bundles.

-Once imported, these Video Clips can be used by assigning it to the Video Player component’s Video Clip field.
+After the video clips are imported, you can use them by assigning it in the Video Player component window Video Clip field.